tatsuhikonaito/CLAD_NanoString/README.md

 ## Overview

-1. `geomxtools.R` — Used for NanoString data profiling and quality control (QC).
+1. `geomxtools.R` — Used for NanoString GeoMx data profiling and quality control (QC).
 2. Other scripts — Used for differential gene expression analysis, pathway enrichment analysis, and visualization.